Egypt: Alexandria to Aswan

 Accommodation: Pyramids Park Resort (or similar)

-Day 2 : Tour ancient Cairo
+Day 2 : Tour the ancient relics and landmarks of Cairo

 Location: Cairo